twhui/LiteFlowNet/README.md

 }</code></pre>

 # Prerequisites
-Installation was tested under Ubuntu 14.04.5 and 16.04.2 with CUDA 8.0 and cuDNN 5.1.
+Installation was tested under Ubuntu 14.04.5/16.04.2 with CUDA 8.0, cuDNN 5.1 and openCV 2.4.8/3.1.0.

 Edit Makefile.config (and Makefile) if necessary in order to fit your machine's settings.

-For opencv 3+, you may need to change <code>opencv2/gpu/gpu.hpp</code> to <code>opencv2/cudaarithm.hpp</code> in <code>/LiteFlowNet/src/caffe/layersresample_layer.cu</code>.
+For openCV 3+, you may need to change <code>opencv2/gpu/gpu.hpp</code> to <code>opencv2/cudaarithm.hpp</code> in <code>/LiteFlowNet/src/caffe/layersresample_layer.cu</code>.

 If your machine installed a newer version of cuDNN, you do not need to downgrade it.
 You can do the following trick:
 1. Download <code>cudnn-8.0-linux-x64-v5.1.tgz</code> and untar it to a temp folder, say <code>cuda-8-cudnn-5.1</code>